-With so many ads out there, if your goal is to raise awareness of your business and drive new customers to your website, your banner ads have to stand out visually and entice people to click.
+With so many ads out there, if your goal is to raise awareness of your business and drive new customers to your website, your banner ads have to stand out visually and cohere to some basic design conventions.

 For a winning digital campaign, follow these 6 guidelines for designing banner ads, and don’t forget to publish them where they’ll be seen by the kind of people you want as customers, your local news website for example.

 Banner ads come in many sizes, each one allowing you to do something different, whether it’s to expand on your messaging or make use of a particular visual.
 But not all sizes have the same impact in terms of generating those important clicks.

 Luckily, Google AdSense have compiled this round-up of the most successful ad sizes.
 It shows that, on the whole, wider banners have better results thanks to their readability.

 The most effective sizes are:

 The best banner ads convey their message with just 3 vital bits of information: company name (logo), core message and a call to action (CTA).

 Ensure that your unique branding jumps out at the viewer immediately with a prominent logo.
 Follow that up with a snappy description of what you’re offering (more on that in a second), and finish off with a CTA instructing the user to ‘learn more’ or ‘discover more’, or whatever you think will entice someone to click.